QuineDot/rust-learning/src/dyn-trait-overview.md

 and a trait object can include any number of these auto traits as additional bounds.
 Every distinct set of `Trait + AutoTraits` is a distinct type.

-However, you can only have one *non*-auto trait in a trait object, so this will not
+However, you can only have one *non*-auto trait in a trait object, which is also called the principal trait.
+So this will not work:
-work:
 ```rust,compile_fail
 trait Trait1 {}
 trait Trait2 {};